Hundreds of koalas will be jabbed as part of a chlamydia vaccine trial in a major move for the survival of the species.

 "The vaccine has been evaluated in more than 200 koalas in eight smaller trials so far, both in captive and wild koalas entering wildlife hospitals and in koala populations in the wild.

 "We are now at the exciting stage of being ready to roll out the vaccine as part of large phase three trials."

 Koalas are particularly susceptible to the disease which results in eyes becoming inflamed, leading to blindness and eventually death by starvation.

 The species is being impacted by deforestation due to urban growth, vehicle strikes, invasive predators such as dogs and environmental events such as the 2019-2020 NSW bushfires.

-Port Macquarie Koala Hospital clinical director Cheyne Flanagan said the hospital is certainly keen to participate in the trial.
+Port Macquarie Koala Hospital clinical director Cheyne Flanagan said the hospital, based on the NSW North Coast, was certainly keen to participate in the trial.